 The first Wonder Woman was scored by Rupert Gregson-Williams, Zimmer’s longtime collaborator.

 In mid-June 2018, a flurry of updates on Wonder Woman 1984 made it clear that work was indeed moving along on the film.

 After releasing a promotional image featuring “WW84,” Jenkins, Gadot, and the studio confirmed the official title for the film, Wonder Woman 1984, in a series of social media updates.
 Along with signaling the start of production on the film, the updates also featured the first two photos from Wonder Woman 1984.

 An update from Gadot had her character gazing into a series of television screens, many of which depicted iconic imagery from the ’80s.

 Following the above update, Gadot also gave us our first look at Wonder Woman’s new outfit.
 It is largely similar to the one she wore during the first movie, but this new costume is a bit brighter.
 It has a shine to it that fits in well with the aesthetics of the 1980s.

-Meanwhile, Jenkins posted a particularly interesting photo, as it seems to show Chris Pine’s character from the first film, Steve Trevor, in a 1980s shopping mall.
-Given his decision to sacrifice his life in Wonder Woman, and that he’d be more than 80 years old in 1984, the photo featuring a still-young Steve Trevor has sparked quite a bit of conversation among fans.
+Meanwhile, Jenkins posted a particularly interesting photo of Chris Pine’s character from the first film, Steve Trevor, in a 1980s shopping mall.
+Given his decision to sacrifice his life in Wonder Woman, and that he’d be more than 80 years old in 1984, the photo featuring a still-young Steve Trevor sparked quite a bit of speculation among fans.

 — Patty Jenkins (@PattyJenks) June 13, 2018